ceybers/spline36-keyboard/notes/Design.md

 ## Inspiration

 I have a [TBK Mini](https://github.com/Bastardkb/TBK-Mini) that I use, and I especially like the design Quentin used for the columns, where each key column appears to be a separate part that was rotated and moved around freely, and then held together by an outer frame.
-As things go, the TBK didnt't fit to my hand exactly, but at the time it didn't bother me enough to build something new.
+As things go, the TBK didn't fit to my hand exactly, but at the time it didn't bother me enough to build something new.

-Next I saw photos of [jdart's Chortyl](https://github.com/jdart/chortyl) and instantly fell in love with the design.
-Unfortunately 34-keys are a *bit* too few for me, and I still wanted something that is custom tailored for my own hands.
+Next, I saw photos of [jdart's Chortyl](https://github.com/jdart/chortyl) and instantly fell in love with the design.
+Unfortunately, 34-keys are a *bit* too few for me, and I still wanted something that is custom tailored for my own hands.

 ## Initial Designs